lucasrodes/whatstk/notebooks/README.md

 In this directory you can find some examples of how `whatstk` can be used.
+Note that some of this notebooks require libraries.
+To install them simply run

+`pip3 install -r requirements.txt`

 ### Jupyter setup